chloe-data/chloe-data.github.io/_posts/2018-10-20-train-ticket.markdown

 <br>
 <br>
 <br>
-<b> Finally, we present our conceptual design and critique one another's at a design artefact showcase with other designers.
+<b> At the end of this design activity, we presented our conceptual design and critique one another's at a design artefact showcase with other designers.
 This is an A2-sized poster created for a design critique and showcase:
 </b>
 <br>
 <br>